1892 | The bank is founded by Alfred Winter in Vienna IX, Kolingasse 17. The bank becomes a member of the Vienna Stock Exchange. |

 1993 | Following the death of Simon Moskovics, his son Thomas Moskovics takes over as Chairman of the Management Board. |

-1994 | Thomas Moskovics initiates the transformation process towards investment banking and structured financing that has become necessary due to the change in the market environment. |
+1994 | Thomas Moskovics initiates the transformation process towards private and investment banking and structured financing that has become necessary due to the change in the market environment. |

 1997 | Among the world’s 1,000 largest banks, Bank Winter ranks 16th in the BIS ratio (The Banker). |

-2005 | Increased investment banking activities in Eastern Europe and Central Asia. |
+2005 | Increased transaction activities in Eastern Europe and Central Asia. |

 2008 | Mark Moskovics, the son of Thomas Moskovics, starts working at Bank Winter. |

-2014 | With total assets of EUR 1.0 billion and equity of EUR 120 million, Bank Winter is one of the largest privately owned investment banks with business activities from China to America, with its core market in Central and Eastern Europe. |
+2014 | With total assets of EUR 1.0 billion and equity of EUR 120 million, Bank Winter is one of the largest family-owned private banks with business activities from Asia to America, with its core market in Central Europe. |

 2014 | Mark Moskovics is appointed Director |